jeffreyhwatson/King_Co_Price_Analysis/README.md

 ## Evaluation

 The coefficient of determination increased slightly from .371 in the baseline model to .375 in the final model.
 All p-values and confidence intervals for the intercept and coefficients were valid except for the `Floor-Wall` and `SqFtEnclosedPorch` categories.
-The Jarque_Bera p-value was small and indicated that heteroscadasticity was present in the residuals, but the residuals looked much better than in the baseline model.
+The Jarque_Bera p-value was small and indicated that heteroscadasticity was present in the residuals, but the residuals looked much better in the final model than in the baseline model.
 While the condition number was large, the Variance Inflation Factor values for the features show no multicollinearity.
-The model was an improvement over the baseline model.
+The final model was an improvement over the baseline model.

-The modeling process has uncovered a few overall trends in the data that were used a basis for testing various client recommendations.
+The modeling process uncovered a few overall trends in the data that were used a basis for testing various client recommendations.
 All of the models have shown a positive correlation between the `SalePrice` target and `SqFtTotalLiving` predictor.
 The models have also shown that all other heating types have improved the `SalePrice` target relative to ElecBB heat.
 Lastly, the models have also shown that the `SqFtOpenPorch`, `SqFtEnclosedPorch`, and `SqFtFinBasement` features are all positively correlated with the target.
 Focusing on the heating system, porches, and basements makes sense for the project, because these are all features that can be changed or upgraded to increase the sale price of homes.

 ## Conclusion

 # Recommendations for Home Improvements

-Given the information gleaned from the modeling process, in conjunction with statistical testing methods, three home improvement projects were found to correlate to higher home prices:
+Given the information gleaned from the modeling process, in conjunction with statistical testing methods, the following three home improvement projects were found to correlate to higher home prices:
-* Convert enclosed porches to open porches, and do not enclose any currently open porches.
+* Convert enclosed porches to open porches.
 * Upgrade Electric Baseboard & Floor-Wall heating systems to alternate heating types.
 * Upgrade basements up to a finished quality level of at least average.